Dashboard Overview

 - **Emails sent:** recent email volume from broadcasts, sequence steps, and automation email actions.
 A sudden drop can mean sending paused, targeting narrowed, or a delivery connection needs attention.

 - **Broadcast activity:** one-time campaigns that have been drafted, scheduled, sent, or completed.
-Use this to understand whether the workspace is actively communicating.
+Use this count to check whether the workspace is actively communicating.

 - **Tags and subscriber organization:** labels used to organize subscribers for targeting, preferences, and behavior tracking.

-A metric is a starting point, not the whole story.
-If active subscribers dropped, open Subscribers and filter by status.
-If campaign sends are lower than expected, open Broadcasts or Sequences and check draft, scheduled, and failed states.
-If automation numbers are flat, open Automations and inspect the trigger and node counts.
+Treat each metric as a starting point for investigation.
+If active subscribers dropped, open Subscribers and filter by status to see which subscriber records changed.
+If campaign sends are lower than expected, open Broadcasts or Sequences and check for drafts, scheduled sends, and failed sends.
+If automation numbers stay flat, open Automations and inspect the trigger and node counts.

 ## Recommended Next Steps

 Use the dashboard as a decision page.
-The best next step depends on what the workspace is missing or what number looks unusual.
+Choose your next step based on what the workspace is missing or which number looks unusual.

 - If there are no subscribers, start with [Subscribers](https://mailrith.com/docs/subscribers.md), [Subscriber Imports](https://mailrith.com/docs/subscriber-imports-exports.md), or [Forms](https://mailrith.com/docs/forms.md).

-- If subscribers exist but targeting feels messy, create consistent [Tags](https://mailrith.com/docs/tags.md), useful [Custom Fields](https://mailrith.com/docs/custom-fields.md), and live [Segments](https://mailrith.com/docs/segments.md).
+- If subscribers exist but targeting is hard to manage, create consistent [Tags](https://mailrith.com/docs/tags.md), useful [Custom Fields](https://mailrith.com/docs/custom-fields.md), and live [Segments](https://mailrith.com/docs/segments.md).

-- If you cannot send, set up and test [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md).
+- If you cannot send email, set up and test [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md).

 - If you need one message to go out once, create a [Broadcast](https://mailrith.com/docs/broadcasts.md).